apike/allenpike.com/_posts/2019-10-13-canada-election-guide-2019.markdown

 In 2015, Trudeau’s positivity, charisma, enthusiasm, and vocal support of progressive social values earned the Liberals a lot of new votes.
 He got “Stop Harper” votes from the left, open-minded votes from the right, previously non-existent votes from the young, and a non-trivial number of votes from fringe-party voters eager to do away with First Past the Post.

 Over the last four years, the Liberals haven’t exactly screwed Canada up – by most measures the economy is doing well, and he fulfilled most of his promises – but he’s managed to alienate various voting constituencies that lent him their votes in 2015, especially on the left.
-Perhaps worse for the Liberal party, he’s generated enough disaffection and apathy among his base that Liberal turnout will almost certainly be lower this time around.
+Perhaps worse for the Liberal party, he’s annoyed enough of his base that Liberal turnout will almost certainly be lower this time around.

 That said, there is an enduring appeal to centrism, and the Liberals continue to be the party whose views are closest to the median Canadian.
 Since the demise of Canada’s Progressive Conservative party in 2003, the Liberals have also been the closest we have to a libertarian party – the most fiscally conservative party you can elect that is still progressive in a social sense.

 Perhaps most importantly for the Liberals, they are the natural “not Conservative” strategic vote.
-As with most modern Canadian elections, the Conservatives and Liberals are the only two parties with a shot at actually forming government.
+As in most modern Canadian elections, the Conservatives and Liberals are the only two parties with a shot at actually forming government.
 At the riding level, if you live somewhere that the Conservatives have a good chance of winning, the Liberals are probably the next most likely party to win.
 You can read my [overview of strategic voting above](#strategic).

 An amusing wrinkle for the center-left Federal Liberals every election is that the de facto right-wing political party in British Columbia is called the BC Liberals.
-I find this funny in two ways: both that the two parties share a name but have very different positions in politics, and that BC is a liberal enough place that the most conservative major party we have is titled the “liberals”.
+I find this funny in two ways: both that the two parties share a name but have quite different positions in politics, and that BC is a liberal enough place that the most conservative major party we have is titled the “liberals”.

 **You should consider consider voting Liberal if** you’re a moderate or centre-left voter who thinks Trudeau really does mean well and is learning from his various foibles, or if you’re a progressive voter who falls in the “anything but Conservative” camp and the Liberals have the best shot at defeating the Conservatives in your riding.